openvswitch/ovs/Documentation/intro/install/dpdk.rst

     The :doc:`releases FAQ </faq/releases>` lists support for the required versions of DPDK for each version of Open vSwitch.
-If building OVS and DPDK outside of the master build tree users should consult this list first.
+If building OVS and DPDK outside of the main build tree users should consult this list first.

 Build requirements